etchteam/offline-ux/src/offline-fundamentals.md

 </div>

-The dependant files and URLs are now in the cache 🎉...But loading this page offline still uses the network and the assets won't load.
+The dependant files and URLs are now in the cache 🎉&hellip;But loading this page offline still uses the network and the assets won't load.
 An extra step is needed to tell the browser when it should use the cache.

 ## Use the cache, not the network